 American Airlines is ready to consider mergers and other restructuring options after evaluating potential revenue and costs if it stays independent following bankruptcy, Chief Executive Officer Tom Horton said.

 American, a unit of AMR Corp.
-(AAMRQ), will begin contacting “interested parties” soon to lay out its plans, Horton told employees in a letter yesterday, without being specific.
+(AAMRQ:US), will begin contacting “interested parties” soon to lay out its plans, Horton told employees in a letter yesterday, without being specific.

 “It now makes sense to carefully evaluate a range of strategic options, including potential mergers, which could make the new American even stronger,” Horton said in the letter.
 The CEO disclosed that he approached executives of other airlines last year about the benefits of possible consolidation before opting to restructure independently.